 System Architect Using Scaled Agile Framework (SAFe®)

-This role-focused article is one in a multi-part series that examines how Agile Hive supports various roles in an organization leveraging the Scaled Agile Framework (SAFe®) for better outcomes.
+This role-focused article on SAFe's System Architect is one in a multi-part series that examines how Agile Hive supports various roles in an organization leveraging the Scaled Agile Framework (SAFe®) for better outcomes.

 The Responsibilities and Collaborations of System Architect (SysArch)